 Western culture is not transcendent.
 You might argue that the geographic breadth of what we would consider Western nations is large, and that the period of history we would consider Western history is long, and you would be correct.
 But try to transplant the ideals and values of modern Western culture into ancient Japan or China, or modern Sudan or Palestine.
 You’d have chaos.
 The assumptions, truths, and ideals of our culture don’t have the power to transcend their natural place and time.
 But the gospel is growing in Japan, China, Sudan, and even Palestine, because the power of God’s Word is transcendent.

 2. Scripture is consistent; culture is not.
-In 2008, our president ran on a platform that opposed same-sex marriage; last Friday, his White House celebrated SCOTUS’ decision.
-In the 1950’s, Luci and Desi slept in separate twin beds on their television show; today partial nudity and sex are commonly aired during prime time.
+In 2008, Barak Obama ran for president on a platform that opposed same-sex marriage.
+By 2012, he had famously “evolved” on that issue.
+In the 1950’s, Luci and Desi slept in separate twin beds on their television show; today nudity and sex are commonly aired during prime time.
 Culture changes, rapidly and profoundly.
 What is culturally acceptable today might not be culturally acceptable tomorrow, and vice versa.

 But God’s Word is unchanging.
 The gospel of Jesus Christ is unchanging.
 Jesus himself is the same, yesterday, today, and forever (Heb 13:8).
 The God who speaks through his Word does not change (see Psa 102:25-27; Mal 3:6; James 1:17).
 The psalmist tell us, “the plans of the LORD stand firm forever, the purposes of his heart through all generations” (Psa 33:11).
 While the winds of culture shift, causing waves to rise and fall, the Lord and his Word are an immovable anchor.